High Interest

 Work out the answers to these calculations in your head or on paper.

-There are many uses for percentages in real life.
-Finding a good personal loan for example requires an ability to calculate percentages.
-Interest is the extra amount you would have to pay back to the personal loan company for borrowing the money.
-On the other hand you can earn interest by depositing money in a bank or building society.
+There are many real-life uses for percentages.
+For example, finding a good personal loan requires the ability to calculate percentages.
+Interest is the extra amount you must pay back to the loan company for borrowing money.
+On the other hand, you can also earn interest by depositing money in a bank.

 Globe of Flags